thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/linux-instructions.md

 ## Release 7: Install Node
 Node allows you to run Javascript in your terminal.

-You should have installed this when installing RBenv if yo used the digital ocean guide.
+You should have installed this when installing Rbenv if yo used the digital ocean guide.

 Test by typing: